brunch/brunch-guide/content/en/chapter11-plugins.md

     * [`ractive-brunch`](https://www.npmjs.com/package/ractive-brunch) for [RactiveJS](http://www.ractivejs.org/);
     * [`nunjucks-brunch`](https://www.npmjs.com/package/nunjucks-brunch) for [Nunjucks](http://mozilla.github.io/nunjucks/), and finally
       * [`html2js-brunch`](https://www.npmjs.com/package/html2js-brunch) for [HTML2JS](https://github.com/aberman/html2js-brunch).
-  * You'll also find plugins that “statically” compile templates: this is for people who don't want to have a vanilla HTML static asset, and would rather use an alternative syntax, possibly injecting a *presenter* in there from, say, a JSON file:
+  * You’ll also find plugins that “statically” compile templates: this is for people who don’t want to have a vanilla HTML static asset, and would rather use an alternative syntax, possibly injecting a *presenter* in there from, say, a JSON file:
       * [`static-jade-brunch`](https://www.npmjs.com/package/static-jade-brunch);
-      * [`static-underscore-brunch`](https://www.npmjs.com/package/static-underscore-brunch) (based on Underscore.js' micro-templating).
+      * [`static-underscore-brunch`](https://www.npmjs.com/package/static-underscore-brunch) (based on Underscore.js’ micro-templating).

 ## Brunch and development workflows